Rekkonnect/FetaWarrior/README.md

 ## General Information

 - All commands have a default prefix of `=`.
-- `=help`: Shows all the available commands, or commands that match the given
+- `=help`: Shows all the available commands, or commands that match the given query.
 - `=ping`: Gets an estimation of the current latency.
 It uses Discord.NET's Client.Latency property, which is not updated too frequently.
 Multiple consecutive commands might yield the same result due to that.
 - `=prefix`: Gets, sets or resets the prefix for the server.
 (Use `=help prefix` for more details).